iankhor/react-auth0-example/README.md

 ### Notes
 1. Update any environment variables where applicable in your local ```.env``` file
-2. Update CSS only in the style.styl
+2. Update CSS only in the style.styl file
 3. Any changes in the code and ```.styl``` files will automatically recompile the project
 4. Update routes in the component called ```Routes``` in ```\src\components\shared\Routes.js```
 5. The component ```JSONDebugger``` can be used to display JSON data by passing the component a JSON file with the prop name ```json```.
 See example in ```\src\components\PageOne.js```
-6. Assuming heroku is all set up on your terminal, use the command ```npm run deploy:heroku``` to deploy your app to [Heroku](http://www.heroku.com)